dalwindercheema/featweight/README.md

 # MATLAB Source Code for Feature Weighting with Ant Lion optimization

-This aims to search for the feature weights with the optimal value of nearest neighbor parameter (i.e. k) simultaneously.
+In this code Ant Lion optimization is used to search the feature weights along with the optimal value of nearest neighbor parameter (i.e. k) simultaneously.

 Run Main.m file for demo.